How do I apply?

 HOW DO I APPLY?
 (Paper applications are no longer accepted.)

 Applications are only accepted for posted position announcements and must be submitted by 11:59 p.m.
 ET on the closing date.
-Please regularly check your email and NEOGOV account for application status notifications.
+Please regularly check your Workday candidate Dashboard for your application status.
 The submission of an application for any posted position does not guarantee an interview or an offer of employment.

 WHAT HAPPENS AFTER I HAVE APPLIED TO A POSTED POSITION ANNOUNCEMENT?